OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 which makes it a good backbone for Open Tree's purposes.
 The NCBI taxonomy therefore forms the nucleus of OTT.

-However, as NCBI taxonomy only contains taxa that have sequence information, it only has 360455 records with standard binomial species names.
+However, since NCBI taxonomy only includes taxa that have sequence information, it is relatively small, containing only 360455 records with standard binomial species names.
 It therefore does not meet the taxonomic coverage requirement.

 The particular version of NCBI taxonomy used in OTT 2.10 was downloaded from NCBI on [date].  [maybe put dates in table??]

 *GBIF backbone taxonomy*
-The GBIF backbone taxonomy provides taxonomic coverage - 1.6 million species (binomials).
+The GBIF backbone taxonomy provides good taxonomic coverage - 1.6 million species (binomials).
 The GBIF backbone draws from a number of sources (including IRMNG and Index Fungorum), has ongoing institutional support for maintenance and growth, and provides access without